Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Results

 \subsection{Experimental Setup}

 {\bf Noise Injection:} We extended the ProjectQ~\cite{projq} quantum simulation infrastructure with noise injection capabilities.
-For each gate in the circuit circuit ($R_{X}(\theta)$, $R_{Y}(\theta)$, $H$, $CNOT$\footnote{We do not add noise to $R_{Z}(\theta)$ as these are purely mathematical, thus noise-free.}), we add an operator in the form of rotations whose angles are independently sampled from a distribution: systematic over/under rotation (along the same axis) and noise drawn from a Gaussian probability distribution (main component along same axis, small orthogonal component).
-The noise operator for each gate is sampled independently of the others.
+For each gate in the circuit circuit ($R_{X}(\theta)$, $R_{Y}(\theta)$, $H$, $CNOT$\footnote{We add no noise to $R_{Z}(\theta)$: these are purely mathematical, thus noise-free.}), we add an operator in the form of rotations whose angles are independently sampled from a probability distribution.
 For each scenario we perform sweeps with increasing noise strength until it breaks the minimizers.
 In the rest of this paper, numerical values for noise magnitude refer to the standard deviation ($\sigma$) of the Gaussian noise probability distribution.

 {\bf Methodology:} In each study, the minimizer is given an appropriate budget (maximum number of invocations of the objective function) and convergence criteria are adjusted in favor of using up the budget.
 The minimizers are run until any convergence criteria are met or the budget is used up.
-We repeat the full algorithm several times and report the average and overall minimum across all runs, as well as the average result when running the simulation at the optimal parameters found.
+We repeat the full algorithm several times and report the average and overall minimum across all runs, as well as the averaged result when running the simulation at the optimal parameters found.
 The results are compared to the results of classical ab-initio calculations.

 {\bf Optimizer Baseline:} The optimizers included in {\sc scikit-quant} have been described in Section~\ref{sec:scq}.
-Each optimizer has been individually tuned with good settings for the type of problems generated by our VQE test circuits, see Section~\ref{sec:validation}.
-As baseline comparison, we choose BFGS and Cobyla, both from SciPy~\cite{scipy_web}, because they are well known and widely used, as explained in Section~\ref{sec:baseline}.
+Each optimizer has been individually tuned with good settings for the type of problems generated by our VQE test circuits (see Section~\ref{sec:validation}).
+As baseline comparisons, we choose BFGS and Cobyla, both from SciPy~\cite{scipy_web}, because they are well known and widely used, as explained in Section~\ref{sec:baseline}.

 {\bf Hardware:} The simulations were small enough, memory-wise, to run on a standard server.
-We note that for this study simulating the quantum circuit constitutes the main bottleneck; optimizers can run well and handle a large number of parameters when using just a single server.
+We note that for this study simulating the quantum circuit constitutes the main bottleneck; optimizers can run well and handle a large number of parameters when using just a single compute node.